Alarm fatigue: Unintended outcomes of alarms

 The large number of alarms, especially of false alarms, has led to several unintended outcomes.
 Some consequences are disruption in patient care, desensitization to alarms, anxiety in hospital staff and patients, sleep deprivation and depressed immune systems, misuse of monitor equipment including "work-arounds" such as turning down alarm volumes or adjusting device settings, and missed critical events.
 Some additional outcomes include workload increase, interference with communication, wasted time, patient dissatisfaction, and unnecessary investigations, referrals, or treatments.

-Solutions

-There are many solutions proposed to reduce alarm fatigue in healthcare settings: